PS4 8tb External Hard Drive Guide

 Additionally, DO NOT go for a hub external hard drive as it won’t work with PS4, because PS4 system requires that you build a direct connection between the external hard drive and PS4, and hub external hard drives don’t meet this condition. so, be careful and don’t fall into the same mistake of other PS4 users.

-With that you can download and install games and applications directly to the extended storage portion, and just play them without the need to move them to the local storage device.
+Using the 8tb external hard drive as an extended storage drive, you can download and install games and applications directly to the extended storage portion, and just play them without the need to move them to the local storage device.
 Just imagine how that makes life much easier as you don’t have to replace the internal HDD of PS4 to get more storage, just add an external HDD and the storage capacity of PS4 will be expanded and ready for use in a few minutes only.

 The 8tb limit is the maximum external storage capacity PS4 can support.
 Therefore, don’t look anywhere else for larger than 8tb external HDD for external storage expansion, although you can get up to 16gb of storage if you upgrade the internal hard drive to 8tb too with the help of an accessory called Data Bank.